Federated Learning via Variational Bayesian Inference: Personalization, Sparsity and Clustering: Experiments

 \subsection{Experimental Setting}

 We validate the proposed pFedBayes with FedAvg \cite{mcmahan2017communication}, Fedprox \cite{li2018federated}, BNFed \cite{yurochkin2019bayesian}, FedPA \cite{al2021federated}, Per-FedAvg \cite{fallah2020personalized}, pFedMe \cite{t2020personalized}, HeurFedAMP \cite{huang2021personalized} and pFedGP \cite{achituve2021personalized} based on non-i.i.d. and clustering datasets.
-And the proposed cFedBayes is compared with FedSEM \cite{xie2020multi}, FedCFL \cite{ghosh2020efficient}, IFCA \cite{ghosh2020efficient}.
-Three public benchmark datasets, MNIST \cite{lecun2010mnist,lecun1998gradient}, FMNIST (Fashion-MNIST)\cite{xiao2017fashion} and CIFAR-10 \cite{krizhevsky2009learning} are used to generate the non-i.i.d. and clustering datasets.
+And the proposed cFedBayes is compared with standard federated learning baselines (FedAvg, FedProx, and pFedMe) as well as clustering-based methods including FedSEM~\cite{xie2020multi}, FedCFL~\cite{sattler2021clustered}, and IFCA~\cite{ghosh2020efficient}.
+Four public benchmark datasets, MNIST \cite{lecun2010mnist,lecun1998gradient}, FMNIST (Fashion-MNIST)\cite{xiao2017fashion}, CIFAR-10 \cite{krizhevsky2009learning} and SVHN \cite{netzer2011svhn} are used to generate the datasets.
 For the MNIST/FMNIST dataset, we used a total of 10 clients, while for the CIFAR-10 dataset, we set up 20 clients.
 To modify the dataset to be non-i.i.d., a relatively simple approach is to have each client only have a subset of all labels.
 Here we let each client have only 5 of 10 labels.
 For clustering datasets, we construct four types, namely MNIST-MNIST$^{\perp}$, FMNIST-FMNIST$^{\perp}$, MNIST-FMNIST, and CIFAR10-CIFAR10$^{\perp}$.
-MNIST-MNIST$^{\perp}$ indicates that this dataset has two cluster categories, the first cluster (corresponding to the first half of clients) is MNIST, and the second cluster (corresponding to the second half of clients) is MNIST$^{\perp}$, where $(\cdot)^{\perp}$ represents that the dataset has been reversed operate.
-The other three clustering datasets are defined similarly.
+Each dataset contains 10 clients randomly divided into two clusters of equal size.
+Here $(\cdot)^{\perp}$ denotes the dataset whose images are rotated by $180^{\circ}$, while the original labels are preserved.
+For MNIST--MNIST$^{\perp}$, FMNIST--FMNIST$^{\perp}$, and CIFAR10--CIFAR10$^{\perp}$, each client holds data from all 10 labels.
+For MNIST--FMNIST, we introduce intra-cluster data heterogeneity by assigning 5 clients with 90\% MNIST and 10\% FMNIST samples, and the other 5 clients with 10\% MNIST and 90\% FMNIST samples.
 Additionally, we set $S=10$ (random subset of clients) for all experiments.
 We stop the algorithm at 800 rounds and select the highest accuracy in the last 100 rounds to evaluate the performance of all algorithms.